Surfaces containing two isotropic circles through each point: Introduction and background

 \textbf{How to read Table~\ref{tab:all-results}.} Each row depicts a problem of finding all surfaces containing two special curves through each point in space of given dimension with given geometry.
 The columns mean the following:

-\begin{itemize} \item{\textit{Problem.} A label in this column abbreviates a particular problem as follows. \begin{itemize} \item{The first two letters refer to curves passing through each point of the surface: ``CC'' means ``two circles'' and ``CL'' means ``a line and a circle''.} \item{The third letter refers to how the notions of ``circle'' and ``line'' are understood: ``E'' means Euclidean circle and line in $\R^n$, ``I'' means isotropic circle and line in $\R^n$ (see the beginning of \S\ref{sec:statements} and~\cite{bib:sachs}), ``S'' means circle and spherical line (i.~e. great circle) in $S^n$.
+\begin{itemize} \item{\textit{Problem.} A label in this column abbreviates a particular problem as follows. \begin{itemize} \item{The first two letters refer to curves passing through each point of the surface: ``CC'' means ``two circles'' and ``CL'' means ``a line and a circle''.} \item{The third letter refers to how the notions of ``circle'' and ``line'' are understood: ``E'' means Euclidean circle and line in $\R^n$, ``I'' means isotropic circle and line in $\R^n$ (see the beginning of \S\ref{sec:statements} and~\cite{sachs1990isotrope} for the case $n=3$), ``S'' means circle and spherical line (i.~e. great circle) in $S^n$.
 Note that the problems ``CCEn'' and ``CCSn'' are equivalent, but this is not the case for ``CLEn'' and ``CLSn''.
-Similar problems in pseudoeuclidean and hyperbolic geometries are unsolved.} \item{the number refers to the dimension of the ambient space; we assume that the surface is not contained in a subspace of lower dimension.} \end{itemize} For example, the label ``CCE3'' denotes a problem of finding all surfaces in $\R^3$ which are not contained in $\R^2$ and which contain two Euclidean circles through each point.} \item{\textit{Assumptions.} These are the assumptions which the surface must satisfy.
-The analyticity of the surface and the analytical dependence of the curves through each point on the point are the default ones.} \item{\textit{Readily-calculable solution.} Informally, we say that a problem has a \emph{readily-calculable solution} if there is an explicit \emph{parametrization} of the set of surfaces in question, i. e. an explicit surjection from a $p$-dimensional subset in $\R^p$ (or a finite union of such subsets with different $p$) to the set of surfaces in question.
+Similar problems in pseudoeuclidean and hyperbolic geometries are unsolved.} \item{The number refers to the dimension of the ambient space; we assume that the surface is not contained in a subspace of lower dimension.} \end{itemize} For example, the label ``CCE3'' denotes a problem of finding all surfaces in $\R^3$ which are not contained in $\R^2$ and which contain two Euclidean circles through each point.} \item{\textit{Assumptions.} These are the assumptions under which the solution has been obtained.
+The analyticity of the surface and the analytical dependence of the curves through each point on the point are the default ones.
+It seems that analyticity is not really a restriction (see the paragraph before~\cite[Problem~5.7]{skopenkov2019surfaces}).
+We assume it in order to avoid technical difficulties.
+At the same time, we believe that the analyticity assumptions are general enough to make results interesting and useful for applications.} \item{\textit{Readily-calculable solution.} Informally, we say that a problem has a \emph{readily-calculable solution} if there is an explicit \emph{parametrization of the set} of surfaces in question, i. e. an explicit surjection from a $p$-dimensional subset in $\R^p$ (or a finite union of such subsets with different $p$) to the set of surfaces in question.
 This is similar to solution of an equation: if the number of solutions is finite, then one can just list them; otherwise one parametrizes the set of solutions.
 This notion pretends to be neither precise nor ideal nor universal. ``Yes'' standing in the 2nd column of Table 1 is just an invitation for a \emph{user} to apply the cited solution immediately, and ``no'' is an invitation for a \emph{developer} to make his or her own research on the particular problem.
 Results marked by ``yes'' give an impression of ``the best possible answers'' to the problems.
 But this does not pretend to be the case outside the context of Table 1 (and we avoid further specification of the notion of a ``readily-calculable solution'' because it would not change Table 1).
-See \cite[Remark~1.2]{bib:readily-calculable} for a detailed discussion.} \end{itemize}
+See \cite[Remark~1.2]{skopenkov-embeddings} for a detailed discussion.} \end{itemize}

 The problems in Table~\ref{tab:unsolved} have not yet been solved in any sense but seem to be accessible by known methods.